FFMG/myoddweb.piger/update 3rd party source.md

 ### The projects that need Python-3

 - Aditional include directory `$(SolutionDir)/monitor/api/python/Python-3.10.5/Include/` and `$(SolutionDir)/monitor/api/python/Python-3.10.5/PC/`, (just make sure that the paths are valid).
+- Update all the code that inlcude something like, "python310_d.lib", (or whatever the previous version might be)
+  - pyapi.h (include the lib)
+  - PythonVirtualMachine.cpp (include the zip file)

 ## Google test